salierif/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 #### Changelog

-💥 3.0.0 - BREACKING NEWS!
+💥 **3.0.0** - BREACKING NEWS!
 Now switch, calibrator and dome are module, if you don't plan to use it, you can disable it!, the web page and the discovery will hide it for you.
 Also pin validation during the setup is better now

 💥 2.0.0 - BREACKING NEWS!
 Now all the board can be setupped by the browser.
 Dome I/O and Switch setting is now editable from the browser and you can save the confi files.
 Before update write in a memo all your setting.

-What's new in version 3.0.0?
+**What's new in version 3.0.0?**

-Auto Close Dome if anyone is talking with the board (browser or ascom alpacha driver) it's ok Switch Cover Calbirator and Dome are modular now, if you don't use you can comment the respective row at the beginning of the main.cpp:
+Auto Close Dome if anyone is talking with the board (browser or ascom alpacha driver) it's ok Switch, Cover Calbirator, and Dome are modular now.
+If you don't use you can comment the respective row at the beginning of the main.cpp:

-#define DOME
-#define SWITCH
-#define COVERC
+`#define DOME`
+`#define SWITCH`
+`#define COVERC`

+You don't use the dome?
+`\\#define DOME`
+`#define SWITCH`
+`#define COVERC`

 What's new in version 2.0.0?